 A video explanation of the accompanying materials and the tasks in the Edmodo classroom

-Since the project was created for an Edmodo summer camp, it was followed by a video explanation of how the project is going to be conducted.
-Listen to the video if you want to use it in your classroom and ignore if I am mentioning the names of people working at Edmodo. 🤣
+Since the project was created for an Edmodo summer camp, it was followed by a video explanation of how the project will be conducted.
+Listen to the video if you want to use it in your classroom, and ignore if I mention the names of people working at Edmodo. 🤣

 Interactive lesson material

-Explore the interactive material below (it has the full renewable energy resources ESL unit and designing a sustainable house school project) and feel free to use it in your classroom!
-The material is not shareable so you can use it only on my website, just click on full screen.
+Explore the interactive material below (it has the full renewable energy resources ESL unit and designing a sustainable house school project), and feel free to use it in your classroom!
+The material is not shareable, so that you can use it only on my website, click on full screen.

 Take a look at the students’ comments after the lesson was over! 💚 The renewable energy resources ESL unit was a success, but designing a sustainable house school project was their favorite part of the session!

-If you wish me to join your classroom and teach a class, please contact me via the contact form below and share your desired topic, number of children, age, and all the needed information.
-What do you think about my renewable energy resources ESL unit and designing a sustainable house school project?
+If you wish me to join your classroom and teach a class, don’t hesitate to contact me via the contact form below and share your desired topic, number of children, age, and needed information.
+Also, what do you think about my renewable energy resources ESL unit and designing a sustainable house school project?

 Click here to explore my store where 99% of materials are forever free!